marcelpanse/chatgpt-everywhere/README.md

 ## Usage

 Simply install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/chatgpt-everywhere/kebfhgodkejbfelbbcekkamfpcichken).
 Click on the extension icon to open the settings page and enter your API key.
 You can now use the extension on any textbox on the web.
+Get your OpenAI API key at https://platform.openai.com/account/api-keys.
+If you like the extension, please support us by leaving a short review on the [Chrome Web Store](https://chrome.google.com/webstore/detail/chatgpt-everywhere/kebfhgodkejbfelbbcekkamfpcichken).

 ## Development